 |3 Wheel Scooters|

 |Micro Kickboard Maxi Deluxe||Best Overall - smooth ride, great quality||$140|

 |Micro Kickboard Mini Deluxe||Best for toddlers and pre schoolers||$90|

 |Fuzion Z250||Larger wheels and deck for older kids||$129|

 |GoTrax GKS||Best on a budget for young kids (slower)||$119|

 Want to see our top kids scooters in action?
 Check out our 10 Best Scooters video below to see our kid testers at work on our favorite scooters.

 FEATURES: High quality and durable, smooth ride, easy folding mechanism, large variety of color options

-The Micro Sprite is a top-quality Swiss kick scooter designed with sophisticated style and built for smooth, precise performance.
-While the Sprite is a “traditional” kick scooter, it’s definitely a high-end version.
+The Micro Sprite is a top-quality Swiss kids scooter designed with sophisticated style and built for smooth, precise performance.
+While the Sprite is a “traditional” kids scooter, it’s definitely a high-end version.
 It’s solid, durable, and most importantly, a smooth ride.